spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 ## Target Selection
 In preparation for building a player projection model, we sought to identify a metric that represented a player's 'value' at the season level that was a leading indicator of the player's future performance in subsequent seasons.
 This leading indicator would serve as our target variable when attempting to build a model that would effectively predict future performance.
 To determine which metric was the best leading indicator we calculated the pairwise cross-correlation of Box Plus-Minus (BPM), Real Plus-Minus (RPM), Net Rating, Wins (RPM Wins), VORP (Value Over Replacement Player), and WOR (Wins Over Replacement) for all players since the 2004-2005 season to determine the seasonal-lead (or lag) between the two metrics.
 The distribution of these seasonal-leads across all players provides evidence of which metrics lead or lag others.

-After examining the resulting distributions of all pairwise metric comparisons, we determined that BPM is the best target variable candidate for our player projection modeling.
-It leads all other metrics mentioned above and does so consistently when this process was repeated using only those players that met the starter-criteria (>2000 MP), met a fringe-player criteria (>500 MP), or played since the 2013-2014 season (when RPM first became available).
+After examining the resulting distributions of all pairwise metric comparisons, we determined that BPM and/or RPM are the best target variable candidates for our player projection modeling.
+Each lead all other metrics mentioned above and do so consistently when this process was repeated using only those players that met the starter-criteria (>2000 MP), met a fringe-player criteria (>500 MP), or played since the 2013-2014 season (when RPM first became available).
 This finding coincides with that of the [538 Player Projection model](https://fivethirtyeight.com/methodology/how-our-nba-predictions-work/), one of the most prevalent public models, which uses a blend of BPM and RPM as its target variable.
+With this finding, we too used a 1/3 BPM 2/3 RPM blend as our target variable.

 The following documentation describes our data sources, methodology, and additional findings which will later influence our player projection model.